 Dual Master of Arts in African Studies and Master of Library Science

 The African Studies Program (School of Global and International Studies / College of Arts and Sciences) and the Department of Information and Library Science jointly offer a three-year program that qualifies students for a dual master’s degree (M.A./M.L.S.).
 The program responds to the growing need for librarians with Africa-specific knowledge and research experience in the humanities and social sciences.
 The dual M.A./M.L.S. program requires completion of a minimum of 56 credit hours of graduate course work and the two degrees must be awarded simultaneously.
 Students will be assigned a mentor/advisor from each unit.
-The student’s African Studies M.A. thesis committee should include a representative of the SLIS faculty or other means of including perspectives of both programs.

 Same as for the Master of Arts in African Studies degree, except that students must also apply to the master’s program of the Department of Information and Library Science and meet its established admissions criteria.
 Students must be accepted by both units in order to be admitted to the program.

 African Studies Course Requirements